 Lost wages, income, and capacity to earn

-Lost wages include profits lost because you had to take time off from work in order to recover from your injuries and receive treatment.
+Lost wages include profits lost because of time off of work from your injuries and receiving treatment.

 Lost wages may specifically include: